 In India, mangoes are not just a fruit, they are a feeling.
 For the other nine months of the year, mango-lovers across the country wait eagerly for the wee three-month window during summers when fruit markets look like a bright-yellow sea of mangoes.
 The sweet, subtle smell swirls around with the warm wind, while mangoes cool off in buckets of water.
 Mangoes seem to be the perfect ambassador for India’s diversity.
-You can find them in various shapes, sizes, colours and even flavours across the length and breadth of the country.
+You can find the best mangoes in India in various shapes, sizes, colours and even flavours across the length and breadth of the country.
 If that idea gets you excited, here is a definitive list of the yummy Mango Route across India.

 Originally from Pakistan, Chaunsa was once admiringly called samar-e-bahisht ot fruit of paradise for its super sweet flavour.
 It grows abundantly in the north Indian states and is a sought-after delicacy of the late monsoon.
 These golden-yellow mangoes have a distinct sweet smell and plentiful pulp.

 When: July-August, when mangoes have mostly disappeared from the market (saving the good ones for the end!)